 - In a medium bowl, whisk together the flour, baking powder, baking soda and slat.
 Set aside.

-- In a large bowl with an electric mixer or the bowl of a stand mixer fitted with the paddle attachment, cream together the butter, sugar, orange zest until light and fluffy, about 2 minutes.
+- In a large bowl with an electric mixer or the bowl of a stand mixer fitted with the paddle attachment, cream together the butter, sugar, orange zest until light and fluffy, about 2 minutes at medium speed.
 Add the eggs, one at a time, beating well after each addition.
 Add the yogurt and mix in.
-Add the flour mixture and mix just until incorporated.
+Add the flour mixture and stir in just until incorporated.
 Fold in the rhubarb until combined.

 - Spoon the batter into the prepared pan and smooth out the top.
 Sprinkle the top with sugar.

 - Bake until the loaf is golden brown and set and a tester inserted in the centre comes out with a few moist crumbs attached, 55 to 75 minutes. *Baking time will vary based on the colour of your baking pan, your oven and if you used fresh or frozen rhubarb.
 Mine took 75 minutes with a light coloured pan and using frozen rhubarb.
 A dark baking pan and/or fresh rhubarb will generally bake more quickly.